KittyGiraudel/site/_posts/2015-01-26-stop-fucking-up-code-learning.md

 ## Things have changed

-Front-end development, and more generally web development, witnessed a tremendous evolution since its early stages.
+Frontend development, and more generally web development, witnessed a tremendous evolution since its early stages.
 Because of this, people whose job is to teach web development should be aware that we don’t build website the way we did 10 years ago.
 Or 5 years ago.
 Things have changed, and teaching should change as well.

 You don’t teach people to build websites using tables for layout or Dreamweaver as an editor.
 You give them a project to think about, and teach them the basics: box model, and valid markup.
 You don’t teach aspiring web developer Flash or Flex.
 You tell them about mobile-first design.
 Git.
 JavaScript.
 Grids.
 Postprocessors and preprocessors.
 Tooling.